AndersGroengaard/pyfoil/README.md

 <!-- Features -->
 <h2 id="features"> :dart: FEATURES </h2>

-* Generate one, more or all NACA Airfoils.
+* <b> Generate one, more or all NACA Airfoils: </b>

+ Foils are generated in according to the definition stated on the  <a href="https://m-selig.ae.illinois.edu/ads/coord_database.html" > UIUC Airfoil Coordinates Database </a, in which they stated:

+> "The coordinates order starts from upper surface trailing edge, then wraps around the leading edge to the lower surface trailing edge"

 <!-- Features -->
 <h2 id="planned-features"> :goal_net: PLANNED FEATURES </h2>